Health care is full of terms we don't use in our everyday lives. Here are some key terms you may come across as you read about health care coverage.

 Care coordination - the management of your treatment across several health care providers.

 Catastrophic plan - a plan that covers only certain types of expensive care, such as hospital visits.
 This term can also mean a plan that has a high deductible, so that your plan begins to pay only after you've first paid up to a certain amount for covered services.
-Under the health care law, consumers under age 30 or those who cannot find affordable coverage can buy catastrophic coverage and still meet the individual mandate.

 Clinical trials - studies done to test medical products or procedures with people after research has been done on safety and effectiveness.